 McFarland returned to the field last season and not only established himself as one of the top running backs in the Big Ten, but one of the fastest players in college football.
 McFarland rushed for 1,034 yards and four touchdowns on 131 attempts.
 McFarland, who was named to the 2018 Second Team All-Big Ten, broke Maryland’s freshman rushing record and was the second player in school history with back-to-back 200 yard rushing games.

-McFarland wants to build off of his stellar freshman campaign by becoming a better leader and player without the ball.
+McFarland wants to build off of his stellar freshman campaign by becoming a better leader.

 “I wanted to get better in my pass blocking and being a better player without the ball in my hands,” McFarland said.
 “When the ball is not going to me, I want to do the little things right like blocking and running down the field, blocking for teammates.”